zadvorsky/three.bas/README.md

 While this approach is more cumbersome to work with, it provides a significant performance boost both on desktop and mobile.
 It has been used in award winning projects such as [Cavalier Challenge](https://cavalierchallenge.com/) and [DS Signature Art](https://ds-signatureart.com/).

 See [examples](http://three-bas-examples.surge.sh/), [documentation](http://three-bas-examples.surge.sh/docs/gen/) and the wiki for more information.

+## Usage

+Include `dist/bas.js` or `dist/bas.min.js` in your project.
+A bower package is also available:

+    $ bower install three-bas